hakeymmhd/GA-Project-1_Snake/README.md

 - Game ends when snake hits canvas boundary or itself (or collides with Player 2) (done)
 - Score counter (done)
 - Snake body gets longer with each point (done)
-- Start and pause game with spacebar
+- Start game with spacebar (removed pause function as it is difficult to pause a setInterval)

 -*-*-*-*-
 good to have:
 - collision course detection and alert
 - higher levels in form of higher speed
-- varying game modes
+- varying game modes (single & multiplayer game mode done)
 - sound when snake gets a point

 -*-*-*-*-